 While many people profess to believe in teamwork, those same people will go on to demonstrate they don’t even understand the concept.
-So if you want to know how to play nice in the sandbox, pick up the book.
+So pick up the book if you want to know how to play nice in the sandbox.

 For the “Smart Phone” addicted among you, Section 4 will be a bit challenging.
 Scharf points to her own history to show how a love affair with your job and using the cell phone as an anchor can have drastic ramifications.
 She even lays out some simple steps for a less busy week.

 Section 5, which deals with success, wraps up Scharf’s initial goal of helping the reader become successful at work.
 While the information it contains may seem basic – what does success mean to each of us?
 How do we define success?
 How do we evaluate ourselves?
 How do we get out of the rut? – it is real.

 Scharf has captured information and stories in a very simple manner.
 As you read Common Sense is NOT Common Practice, try to relate the information to your current workplace and put a plan in place to implement many of the very practical solutions.

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.